Hate it when a Vancouver SEO tells you their services will cost an arm and a leg, and you’re like, ‘why?’

 c) the most current Google rules and algorithms – it is getting harder and harder to rank, and Google is requiring website owners to show their worth, seriously.
 Even a good design and user experience matters now.
 More and more we are seeing that quality content is what gets rewarded by Google.
 But, producing unique, quality content takes longer, and is more expensive.
 But it pays off.
 So hint, hint: long-form copy and blogging are really critical to SEO.
 I strongly recommend you have a look at this ‘dynographic’ on how content marketing is making businesses money these days: http://www.mandloys.com/contentmarketing/

 Keep in mind that the more targeted your key phrases are, the more likely you are to rank.
 So for example, trying to rank for “florist” will probably take years, because it is too broad.
 If you try to rank for everything, you will rank for nothing.
 BUT, if you target “florist in Vancouver” you will have a much easier time.
 And if you target “wedding florist in Vancouver” you will have an even easier time….and so on.
 The more specific the better.

 Also keep in mind that Web sites do not rank – pages rank.
 So for every keyword you want to rank for, you need to create content focusing on that keyword as a ‘hub.’
 In other words, a page about “wedding florist in Vancouver,” as well as a page about “flower delivery Vancouver,” and so on.
 Please do not expect your home page to rank for several keywords, unless you have invested years and years into your SEO, at which point you will eventually start to rank for broader key phrases (as time goes by).

-My competitors used X technique to rank well, can you copy what they do and get me ranking tomorrow?
+My competitors used X technique to rank fast, can you copy what they do and get me ranking tomorrow?